AI notetaker for product teams: How to prioritize roadmap decisions using customer feedback

 February 11

 TL;DR: Product managers conduct interviews but can't defend roadmap priorities because making sense of conversations takes too long and stakeholders demand proof.
 An AI notetaker solves this by capturing exact customer quotes during interviews, extracting feature requests automatically with saved prompts, and querying across all conversations to find patterns.
-Granola transcribes device audio without joining as a visible bot, preserving honest participant feedback.
+Granola generates notes from your device's audio so you can stay present in the interview, and it's best practice to tell participants you're using it to transcribe the call.
 Use custom Recipes to structure insights by pain point and feature theme, then link directly to transcript evidence when defending roadmap decisions.

 Most product roadmaps fail not because teams lack customer feedback, but because they lack a scalable way to prioritize it.
 The pattern repeats across product teams: hear the same friction point multiple times across interviews, recognize it should be prioritized, then struggle to defend the decision when stakeholders ask for proof.
 Thirty minutes spent digging through scattered notes for supporting quotes means the roadmap discussion moves on without your input.
 The gap between what you heard and what you can prove creates roadmap decisions based on whoever argues loudest rather than what customers actually need.